 Orders close at the end of August 2020, but earlier orders are preferred.

 Since its establishment in 2008 The Photographic Heritage Foundation has published the Hong Kong Heritage Calendar.
 Mostly the calendars feature images from the Foundation’s books.

 Sponsors say the Foundation’s calendars are a valuable way to present government, corporate and organization profiles, with branded and customized pages and stands.
 Some sponsors order the calendar over many years.

 Calendar feedback is always extremely positive.
 ‘The Hong Kong Heritage Calendar is fabulous and illuminating’, says one recipient.
 Another wrote: ‘In our digital age, your finely printed calendar is especially appreciated.
 It is my most memorable gift that I send to company clients in Hong Kong and overseas.’
 One recipient commented: ‘Your calendar is eagerly awaited and enjoyed throughout each year.’

-The calendars from 2017 back to 2013 are shown below, with their background photo stories.
+The calendars from 2020 back to 2013 are shown below, with their background photo stories.
 Calendars sourced from book photos are linked to their books.
-Click on the small 2017 cover below to see its pages and photos.

 The 2017 calendar was published in collaboration with the National Archives of Singapore, holder of the Marjorie Doggett Collection.
 It was kindly assisted by Nicholas Doggett, Marjorie’s son.
 The photographs portray Hong Kong’s harbour in 1956, captured by Marjorie Doggett.
 Images taken by Rogan Coles in 2016 make a telling contrast.